 Ecommerce Churn Rate

 The ecommerce churn rate shows the quantity of customers or users a company loses over a specific period.
-Many customers churn away from your business as they lose interest in your products or services.
-Even if your sales cycle takes years to generate a repeat sale, you can keep shoppers engaged with content marketing on your website, email or social channels.
+Many customers churn away from a business as they lose interest in your products or services.
+Even if sales cycles take years to generate a repeat sale, strategies such as content marketing on email or social channels can keep shoppers engaged.

 Customer Lifetime Value (CLV)

-Customer lifetime value measures the total amount of revenue your company receives from an average customer over the entire time they are a customer.
+Customer lifetime value measures the total amount of revenue a company receives from an average customer over the entire time they are a customer.

-This metric illustrates what an average customer means to your bottom line — not just for a single purchase or even during a month or year, but over their entire lifetime with your company.
-You can increase this metric by increasing your customers‘ purchase frequency or average order value.
+This metric illustrates what an average customer means to a company’s bottom line—not just for a single purchase or even during a month or year, but over their entire lifetime with your company.
+You can increase this metric by increasing your customers’ purchase frequency or AOV.
 By providing pristine support and delivering relevant marketing campaigns, companies can drive more repeat sales from their existing customers.
-Customer lifetime value can also help guide your new customer acquisition spending as these metrics are usually compared to it.
+CLV can also help guide new customer acquisition spending as these metrics are usually compared to it.

 Refund and Return Rates